-REPLICEL LIFE SCIENCES INC. MANAGEMENT DISCUSSION AND ANALYSIS FORM 51-102F1 For the year ended December 31, 2018
+REPLICEL LIFE SCIENCES INC. MANAGEMENT DISCUSSION AND ANALYSIS FORM 51-102F1

+For the three months ended March 31, 2019

-Dated as of April 30, 2019
+Dated as of May 30, 2019

-The following management discussion and analysis ("MD&A") of the financial position, results of operations and cash flows of RepliCel Life Sciences Inc. (the "Company" or "RepliCel"), for the year ended December 31, 2018 includes information up to and including April 30, 2019 and should be read in conjunction with the annual audited consolidated financial statements for the years ended December 31, 2018 and 2017.
+The following management discussion and analysis of the financial position, results of operations and cash flows of RepliCel Life Sciences Inc. ("the Company", "RepliCel" or "we"), for the three months ended March 31, 2019 includes information up to and including May 30, 2019 and should be read in conjunction with the annual audited consolidated financial statements for the years ended December 31, 2018, 2017, and 2016.

-The audited consolidated financial statements of the Company for the year ended December 31, 2018 have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The financial statements of the Company for the three months ended March 31, 2019 have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

-All amounts included in the consolidated financial statements and MD&A are expressed in Canadian dollars unless otherwise indicated.
+All amounts included in the interim condensed consolidated financial statements and MD&A are expressed in Canadian dollars unless otherwise indicated.
 The reader is encouraged to review the Company's filings on the SEDAR website at www.sedar.com.